lepperm/Learning-Log/README.md

 Currently, I have to manually copy the Liquid-generated `Skill.json` and `Search.json` files to the `_data` data folder after building and before committing.
 My current thinking is that this is something that I may be able to correct with a self-made Ruby plugin or by using a task runner...but I haven't learned that yet - hence the reason for the blog!

-Additionally, it appears that stying is a little weird on iOS on certain pages.
+Additionally, it appears that styling is a little weird on iOS on certain pages.
 Improving the CSS for cross-browser use is on my task list, and will ideally resolve the issues I've seen in time.

 More bleeding-edge tasks can be found [on my Tasks page](https://maxlepper.gitlab.io/learning-log/todo/#improvements).